Shopify/quilt/packages/address/README.md

 #### `async .getProvinceName(countryCode: string, provinceCode: string): Promise<string>`

-Returns the names of the provinces for the specified country in the current locale.
+This returns the names of the provinces or regions for the specified country, displayed in the language that is currently set.

 #### `async .getOrderedFields(countryCode): Promise<FieldName[][]>`